sdsc-complecs/data-management/tutorials/filesystem.md

 [mkandes@login02 complecs]$
 ```

-Unfortunately, it'll take far too long for all of us to download this version of the dataset.
+Unfortunately, it'll take far too long for all of us to download this version of the dataset to our home directories.
 How long?
 Well, here is one measurement using the [`time`](https://en.wikipedia.org/wiki/Time_(Unix)) command.

 *Command*
 ```